Analog Astronaut Training Center¶

 - Skydiving courses

-- Tactical Combat Casualty Care medical courses – ex special forces operators
+- Tactical Combat Casualty Care medical courses - with former special-forces operators

 - Soyuz water egress and contingency survival (fire, depress, chemical fumes)